 The quality of the built environment effects every member of society.
-As a professional body that represents the leaders and managers who work at every stage of the lifecycle of a construction project, The Chartered Institute of Building (CIOB) seek to influence government, industry and other stakeholders around the world with the aim of promoting the construction management discipline and addressing the challenges that the sector faces.
+As a professional body that represents the leaders and managers who work at every stage of the lifecycle of a construction project, The CIOB seek to influence government, industry and other stakeholders around the world with the aim of promoting the construction management discipline and addressing the challenges that the sector faces.

-As of January 2021, the latest CIOB Policy and Research include:
+As of February 2021, the latest CIOB Policy and Research include:

-- Ethics research Understanding Mental Health in the Built Environment, - Construction and the Modern Slavery Act: Tackling Exploitation in the UK, - The State of Well-being in the Construction Industr,y - Building a Fairer System: Tackling modern slavery in construction supply chains, - Economics and social impact research The Real Face of Construction 2020 - Future of Construction research Aiming the Construction Industry for the Future: Recruiting from the military into construction. - Education and skills research Exploring the impact of the ageing population on the workforce and built environment - The Wider Built Environment Understanding the Value of Professionals and Professional Bodies.
+- Ethics research Understanding Mental Health in the Built Environment, - Construction and the Modern Slavery Act: Tackling Exploitation in the UK, - The State of Well-being in the Construction Industr,y - Building a Fairer System: Tackling modern slavery in construction supply chains, - Economics and social impact research The Real Face of Construction 2020: Socio-Economic Analysis of The True Value of The Built Environment - Future of Construction research Aiming the Construction Industry for the Future: Recruiting from the military into construction. - Education and skills research Exploring the impact of the ageing population on the workforce and built environment - The Wider Built Environment Understanding the Value of Professionals and Professional Bodies.